Home > Motors

 Underarm vents on moto jackets are great for hot days; (photo/Michael Frank)

-For instance, the Dainese Sheffield D-Dry is waterproof for rainy weather and might be a top pick if you live in a wet climate like Portland, Oregon, or Boston.
+With that said, jackets like Dainese Sheffield D-Dry are waterproof for rainy weather and are a good choice if you live in a wet and cold climate like Portland, Oregon, or Boston.

 moto jacket sleeve